 There were no thorns or briers when God created the earth.
 They began to grow as a result of God’s curse on the earth for Adam’s disobedience.
 Since that day the fate of creation has been inextricably linked to the fate of mankind.
 Therefore, the whole creation will be liberated from the effects of sin along with the saints when they are set free and given their glorified bodies.
-In some way we cannot understand, the whole creation lives in anticipation of that day.
-Then the earth itself will be set free from death and decay and will yield up its produce in abundance.
+In some way that we cannot understand, the whole creation lives in anticipation of that day.

 Water is mentioned often in connection with the restored creation.
 The Bible tells us that rivers will flow on barren heights, springs will run through the valleys, deserts will become pools of water, and parched ground will be turned into springs (Joel 3:18; Is 43:20; Is 41:18, Is 35:6-7; Is 30:25).